BU-CLOUD-S20/MOC-Research-Computing/README.md

 * Use Terraform to create resources on MOC (OpenStack)
 *	Manually deploy Kubernetes on OpenStack

 ##### Sprint 5 (04/15/2020)   - [Demo Slides](https://drive.google.com/open?id=1Mtqfh3GklQ0-ExeGrEvJREuvOIBQuyQ5)
 Frontend:
 - Containerize front-end with OpenShift
 - Using Terraform to deploy components automatically

 Backend:
 - Using Ansible / Kubespray to install Kubernetes on MOC
 - Bugs located and fixed in Terraform resources creating scripts

+## 7. Future Work

+We have finshed the operations for the front-end, middleware and the backend.
+There have been minor changes with the target goal, but the Harvard team is content with the work we have produced.

+This leaves us with a few tasks that can be done in the future:
+ - Connecting all the components together.
+ - Having end-to-end automation.

+**Stretch future goal**

+As more clients request for instances of jupyter notebook, R studio and Linux Desktops, we scale the pods.
+In Kubernetes, this can be done easily using a feature called “Pod AutoScaler”.
+But what happens when the kubernetes workers have reached the maximum number of pods it can handle?

+Kubernetes has another feature called “Cluster Autoscaler” that allows Kubernetes to talk to the cloud provider to ask for more clusters or VMs, in order to handle more pods.
+However, this is where the problem lies.
+While this feature works with most cloud providers, such as AWS, Azure.etc, it is not supported on pure OpenStack.
+We mention pure openstack here, because it does work on Magnum, which is a library in OpenStack.
+However, the MOC openstack does not support Magnum.

+After speaking with the Harvard MIT Data Center team, they said that they acknowledge that cluster autoscaling is not supported on the MOC and we cannot replicate the same thing they did on AWS.
+They said it is okay and that this part is not part of the scope of the project.

+We discussed and agreed that technically, we could build a connector manually and make this work.
+But for now, we will leave it.

 <!--